-A SISO game is naturally interpreted as multiple parties that receive inputs and need to produce their outputs \emph{within latency constraint $\tau$, given their pairwise communication latencies}.
+A SISO game is naturally interpreted as multiple parties that receive inputs and need to produce their outputs within latency constraint $\tau$, given their pairwise communication latencies.
 If $\tau$ is too small, no communication is possible, and this becomes a conventional nonlocal game.
-On the other hand, if the $\tau$ is sufficiently large for all the parties to receive all the inputs, then the game is trivial.
+On the other hand, if $\tau$ is sufficiently long for all the parties to receive all the inputs, then this becomes trivial.
 That is, we can prove: \begin{prp} Let $(\mathcal V,\pi,\ell)$ be a SISO, $\tau$-step LC game.
-Suppose $\tau \geq \ell_{\max}$.
+Suppose $\tau \geq \ell_{\max}\coloneqq \max_{i,j\in[n]} \ell(i,j)$.
 Then, a classical strategy can realize all possible behaviors.
 In particular, it can achieve the maximum algebraic value $\omega_a$. \end{prp} \begin{proof} Since, $\tau \geq \ell_{\max}$, all parties have access to all inputs.
-The rest follows the proof of~\Cref{prp:trivial}. \end{proof} This is similar to the result in~\Cref{prp:trivial}.
-However, if the time is not sufficiently long, then only limited communication is possible.
-In fact, by looking at the classical value $\omega_c(\tau)$ or quantum value $\omega_q(\tau)$ for the $\tau$-step SISO game $(\mathcal V, \pi, \ell)$ for different $\tau$, ceteris paribus, we are actually computing the highest possible winning probability achievable with classical or quantum resources \emph{under varying latency constraints}, thereby answering the questions posed in~\Cref{sec:intro}.
-This can also be interpreted as the achievable winning probability with classical or quantum resources \emph{as a function of time}.
-It is clear that this function is monotonically non-decreasing.
+The rest follows the proof of~\Cref{prp:trivial}. \end{proof} However, if $\tau$ is not sufficiently long, then only limited communication is possible.
+In fact, by computing the classical value $\omega_c(\tau)$ or quantum value $\omega_q(\tau)$ for the $\tau$-step SISO game $(\mathcal V, \pi, \ell)$ for different $\tau$, ceteris paribus, we are actually computing the highest possible winning probability achievable with classical or quantum resources \emph{as a function of time}, thereby answering the questions posed in~\Cref{sec:intro}.
+It is clear that these functions are monotonically non-decreasing.
 We can then take the difference $\omega_q(\tau) -\omega_c(\tau)$ to evaluate the quantum advantage as a function of time.

 We can also define a quantum advantage from the other direction.
 We can define $\tau_c(\alpha)$ for $\alpha \in [0,\omega_a]$ as the \textbf{$\alpha$-classical threshold time}: the minimum number of time steps for a classical strategy to achieve a winning probability of $\alpha$ or higher.
 We can similarly define $\tau_q(\alpha)$ as the \textbf{$\alpha$-quantum threshold time}.
 If